osandov/drgn/CONTRIBUTING.rst

 Python code in drgn is formatted with `black <https://github.com/psf/black>`_.
 Code should be compatible with Python 3.6 and newer.

-Type hints should be provided for all public interfaces other than helpers (including the C extension) and most private interfaces.
+Type hints should be provided for all interfaces (including helpers and the C extension).

 Submitting PRs
 --------------